instructure/canvas-ios/rn/Teacher/README.md

 To run the tests, run `yarn run test` from the command line.
 To have jest watch for changes and intelligently run tests automatically run `yarn run jest -- --watch`.

+### i18n

+We use [format-message](https://github.com/format-message/format-message) to do string substitutions for internationlization.
+It uses ICU message formatting for formatting strings.
+For an interactive demo of how to use ICU message format see http://format-message.github.io/icu-message-format-for-translators/

+When we import `format-message` we put it into a variable called `i18n` to be more clear what it is doing.
+When calling `i18n` you must pass in a string literal.
+You can not store your string in a variable and then pass it into `i18n`.
+If you do that `format-message` cannot extract that string.

+To extract new strings run `yarn run extract-strings`.
+This will overwrite the existing `en.json` file in `i18n/locales/`.

+To add a new language just add the language strings to `<locale-code>.json` to `i18n/locales/` and then add that new language to `i18n/locales/index.js`